Wannero/printf/README.md

-project made by mounir abbad and me
+project made by mounir abbad and me!